 “You could have a lapsed high value segment, with 50/50 opt in and out.
 If channels are siloed, they might go after that group with varying tactics, and in the end you lose out on money as a whole.
 For opt ins, you could send an email incentivising repurchase, and re-target opt outs via syncing a list to Facebook.

 “If after a few days your email group have not opened, add them to the Facebook list or send them a push notification.
 For the openers, send a reminder with a different angle.”

 3) Different teams, same goals

-In order for the company’s cross-channel strategy to really work, the different teams making up LMN all have aligned goals.
+In order for the company’s cross-channel strategy to really work, the different teams making up Wonderbly all have aligned goals.

 “Having customer-level goals, rather than just individual channel targets, is really important,” explains Becky.
 “Every channel wants a sale, but you have to work as a team and put the customer first.”

 For Becky, cross-team collaboration is all about communication, clarity, and automating as much as you can.

 4) Always measure your results